-If we are not successful in attracting a partner and entering into a collaboration on acceptable terms, we may not be able to complete development of, or commercialize any product candidate, including Tovaxin.
-In particular, we may be unable to undertake, or complete, the planned pivotal Phase III clinical study in the United States of Tovaxin in RR-MS. In such event, our ability to generate revenues and achieve or sustain profitability would be significantly hindered and we may not be able to continue operations as proposed, requiring us to modify our business plan, curtail various aspects of our operations or cease operations.
+If we are not successful in attracting a partner and entering into a collaboration on acceptable terms, we may not be able to complete development of or commercialize any product candidate, including Tovaxin.
+In particular, we may be unable to undertake, or complete, the planned Phase IIb clinical study of Tovaxin in SP-MS. In such event, our ability to generate revenues and achieve or sustain profitability would be significantly hindered and we may not be able to continue operations as proposed, requiring us to modify our business plan, curtail various aspects of our operations or cease operations.

-Third parties, including Novartis, to whom we have transferred development and commercialization rights for products covered by intellectual property rights, may not be successful in their efforts, and as a result, we may not receive future royalty or other milestone payments relating to those products or rights.
+Third parties to whom we may license or transfer development and commercialization rights for products covered by intellectual property rights may not be successful in their efforts, and as a result, we may not receive future royalty or other milestone payments relating to those products or rights.